 2.3 PWM DC Voltage Regulator and Auto timer cut off switch

 The PWM (Pulse Width Modulation) DC motor speed can be regulated using DC voltage regulator.
 The 20A PWM DC motor speed regulator module (100, 80, 60 and 40 %) is suitable for the DC motor.
 It comes with the metal shell and connective label, which makes it very easy to install and use.
 It has a potentiometer with an adjust speed switch function, and button switch function.
-Connection made red and blue wire line connect to tractor battery through auto timer cutoff switch and black and green line DC Motor shown in Fig.1.
+Connection is made when the red and blue wire lines are connected to a tractor battery through auto timer cutoff switch, and black and green lines are connected to theDC Motor as shown in Fig.1.

-The auto timer cutoff switch adjustable 10 sec to 20 minutes with 12V used for operating DC motor through PWM voltage regulator.
-Manually set times on module so that it can on and off the DC motor.
+The auto timer cutoff switch adjustable from 10 sec to 20 minutes with 12V used to operate the DC motor through PWM voltage regulator.
+Manually set times on a module allow for turning the DC motor on and off, as needed.

 Fig. 2.
 PWM DC Voltage regulator